Tue. to Sun. 09:00~18:00 (last admission 17:30)

 Then, academic research and architectural design began to restore Dilkusha and turn it into an exhibition hall.
 Construction to restore the original form of the building started in November 2018 and was completed in December 2020.
 The living room of Dilkusha was restored to how it had looked at the time when occupied by the Taylors.

 Other parts of the house will be turned into exhibition spaces showing the lifestyle of the Taylors while living in Korea as well as press activities of Albert Taylor.
-The exhibition hall will be opened to public in March 2021.
+The exhibition hall was opened to public in March 2021.